Reducing Aleatoric and Epistemic Uncertainty through Multi-modal Data Acquisition: Application to BIOSCAN-5M

-This final method differs slightly from the previous three, as centroids must be updated during every batch in a deep learning scenario.
+The centroid method differs slightly from the other, as centroids must be updated during every batch in a deep learning scenario.
 Consequently, the implementation is somewhat different.
 However, to ensure a fair comparison, a similar ResNet18~\citep{he2016} architecture is trained using common parameters and the same number of epochs.
 The authors of the method~\citep{van-amersfoort20a} provide a PyTorch implementation of their approach, which we used for training the model.
 The images were resized to a $64 \times 64 \times 3$ tensor, and normalization was applied using ImageNet statistics.
 A cross-entropy loss function was used alongside stochastic gradient descent (SGD) with a learning rate of 0.05, momentum of 0.9, and a weight decay of $5 \times 10^{-4}$.
 Each batch consisted of 100 samples, and the models were trained for 10 epochs.
-This methods require the last layer of the ResNet to be modified (from 10 outputs to 512).
-In each batch, the centroids are updated according to the proposed method described by the authors, and the uncertainties can be calculated in the same manner as in the Wine experiment.
+This method require the last layer of the ResNet to be modified (from 10 outputs to 512).
+In each batch, the centroids are updated according to the proposed method described by the authors.

-For the first model, after training, epistemic and aleatoric uncertainties were computed in the representation space obtained from the final layer of the ResNet18.
-The same method described in the Wine section was applied, with a length scale of 0.1.

-For the second model, after training, a reduced feature space was extracted from the final layer of the ResNet18.
-This feature space was then enriched with geographical information: country and state were encoded using one-hot encoding, while latitude and longitude were included as numerical values.
-Both sets of features were standardized.
-The same centroid-based framework was subsequently applied to compute epistemic and aleatoric uncertainties, with a length scale of $\sqrt{0.1}$.

-For the third model, which was not trained using a deep architecture, only DNA sequences were considered.
-The DNA sequences were encoded using $k$-mer frequency feature extraction with $k=3$.
-The same method described in the Wine experiments was then applied to this reduced feature space, using a length scale of $\sqrt{0.1}$.

-Similar to the first and second methods, the performance of the three models, based on the number of training instances, is illustrated in the first row of Figure~\ref{figure:evolution_cent}.
-The second row of figures shows the number of robust predictions, as defined by ALFA, as a function of the number of training instances.